Go to home page

 School Organization Hazing Lawyers

-No student should be harmed in the name of tradition or belonging.
-When hazing occurs within school organizations, families deserve support and accountability.
+No student should be harmed in the name of tradition, belonging, or acceptance.
+When hazing occurs within school-based organizations—including sports teams, bands, clubs, and other student groups—families deserve clear answers, support, and accountability for what happened.

 Types of School Organizations Where Hazing Occurs

-Hazing has been reported in a wide range of school sponsored organizations beyond fraternities and athletics.
-These incidents often take place during initiation periods, overnight trips, competitions, or leadership transitions.
-When school officials are aware of risks and fail to act, institutions may be held accountable for student injuries.
+Hazing has been reported across many school-sponsored organizations, extending beyond fraternities and athletic programs.
+These incidents often occur during initiation periods, overnight trips, competitions, or leadership transitions, where students may be especially vulnerable.
+When school officials know or should know about these risks and fail to take appropriate action, institutions may be held responsible for resulting student injuries.

 Marching Band and Music Program Hazing